If you are a farmer wanting to know about fish or shrimp farming, or a student interested in our Minor or Masters programs, we are interested in you.

 Message from the Chair

-Hello, and thank you for checking out Kentucky State University’s Division of Aquaculture within the College of Agriculture, Food Science, and Sustainable Systems.
+Hello, and thank you for checking out Kentucky State University’s Division of Aquaculture within the College of Agriculture, Communities, and the Environment.
 If you are a farmer wanting to know about fish or shrimp farming, or a student interested in our academic programs or online courses, we are interested in you.
 Please let us know how we may assist you.

 Dr. Jim Tidwell, Chair of the Division of Aquaculture